guanx139/nrf52_sa/README.md

 ## Current Issues

-The ready flat is set no matter what if the absolute value between ADC value and ADV AVG is less that 1000.
+The ready flag is set no matter what if the absolute value between ADC value and ADV AVG is less that 1000.